MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AuctionInsighs.md

 > [!IMPORTANT]
 > - A report run at the manager account level only looks at auction insights for expert accounts.
-> - You can’t run the auction insights report on more than 300 accounts.
+> - You canâ€™t run the auction insights report on more than 300 accounts.
 Use **Add filter** to show less than 300 accounts and run the report again.
 > - > [!NOTE]
 >   > Auction insights reports are unavailable for Performance Max campaigns.